This mental model is a reminder that you will tend to mistake 'easy' or 'there' with 'true.'

 Organise a process to challenge assumptions and thinking behind key decisions.
 This might involve data checks, investigation, or even the use of red-teaming or a devil’s advocate to challenge initial ideas and force the consideration of alternatives.

-- Use the availability heuristic to your advantage
+• Use the Availability Heuristic to your advantage

-In communications, marketing, behaviour change or politics — consider how to use vivid narratives, surprising presentation of facts, recent or frequent messaging to make key ideas easily recallable in others and influence their decision making.
+In communications, marketing, behaviour change or politics — consider how to use vivid narratives, surprising presentation of facts, and recent or frequent messaging to make key ideas easily recallable in others and influence their decision making.

 The main critique of debate related to the Availability Heuristic tends to relate to how memories become easy to recall.
 This has overlap with memory theory and retention, though does not tend to invalidate the general point that you use information that is fast and easy to retrieve to unduly inform decisions.